Ao323/Final-Project/README.md

 ## More Problems

 After this, I decided to try to use the Comfy-UI-3D pack instead as it could transform a single image into a multi-view set.
 However, this pack also decided to have installation errors.
+Since I was unable to use both nodes, I took the 3-D model I got from ComfyUI and ran it throught a seperate image to texture generator that wasn't avalible on ComfyUI.

 ## Hopeful Results

-I was hopeing to be able to create models like this in ComfyUI and while I was able to generate 3-D models, I primarily had difficulties with texturing.
+I was hoping to be able to create models like this in ComfyUI and while I was able to generate 3-D models, I primarily had difficulties with texturing.
 In the future I will (hopefully) fix the installation issues and be able to properly run either MV-Adapter or Comfy-UI-3D and create a functional workflow.

 ![image3](https://github.com/user-attachments/assets/e68fd9f4-4c06-4491-a9b6-e8fe4764bfdc)
 ![image2](https://github.com/user-attachments/assets/4c28ce70-774c-4971-9f72-fdbd22c7986e)